shaack/cm-chessboard/README.md

 Set `square` to `null` to remove `type` from all squares.
 Set `type` to `null`, to remove all types.
 Set both to `null` to remove all markers.

-## ToDos

-- inputContext callback and emphasize markers
-- Create Examples for all API functions